Zac022/alu-AirBnB_clone/README.md

 The command interpreter is a program that allows the user to interact with the objects of the project.
 It allows the user to:

-Create new objects (ex: a new User or a new Place) Retrieve an object from a file, a database etc…
+Create new objects (ex: a new User or a new Place).
+Retrieve an object from a file, a database etc….
-Do operations on objects (count, compute stats, etc…) Update attributes of an object
+Do operations on objects (count, compute stats, etc…).
+Update attributes of an object.
-Destroy an object
+Destroy an object.

 To start the command interpreter, run the command: